 A recession isn’t a certainty — 37 economists polled by Bloomberg put the odds of a recession at just 30% over the next 12 months.
 But 30% ain’t nothing, either.

 So, what’s a business to do?
 The “responsible thing” is to hunker down, approach with caution, and embrace austerity — or so the “responsible people” will say.
 Slash costs to ride it out!
 Let unused funds sit stagnant!
 Halt R&D and product development!
 Just sit back and wait for economic growth.

 One of the easiest ways to cut spending?
 Reduce your marketing.

-Reducing your marketing can also be one of the riskiest.
+Reducing your marketing in an economic downturn can also be one of the riskiest.
 So, before you join the many oh-so-responsible as they go to ground, you may want to ask yourself a couple of key questions: